-From time to time, the Corporation engages technical consulting firms to deliver specialty services for the Corporation's ongoing projects.
-These contracts are structured on standard commercial terms and rates and may include a 'break fee' if early termination is sought by the Corporation.
+From time to time, the Corporation engages technical consulting firms to deliver specialized services for the Corporation's ongoing projects.
+These contracts are structured on standard commercial terms.
 As the Corporation moves towards development more technical service contracts will be contemplated.